sighupio/fury-getting-started/fury-on-eks/README.md

 Each module is a Kustomize project.
 Kustomize allows to group together related Kubernetes resources and combine them to create more complex deployment.
 Moreover, it is flexible, and it enables a simple patching mechanism for additional customization.

-To deploy the Fury distribution, use the following `/demo/manifests/kustomization.yaml`:
+To deploy the Fury distribution, use the following root `kustomization.yaml` located `/demo/manifests/kustomization.yaml`:

 ```yaml
 resources: